You are here

 - Library Development provides leadership and support for public and school libraries, plus continuing education and consultation.

 - Networking and Resource Sharing manages statewide services and projects so that libraries don't have to "go it alone."
-Services such as the Colorado Virtual Library and Colorado Historic Newspapers Collection are examples of the power behind library partnerships, cooperative purchasing, and web-based resources designed to meet multi-type library needs.
+Services such as the Colorado Virtual Library, Library Jobline, and Colorado Historic Newspapers Collection are examples of the power behind library partnerships, cooperative purchasing, and web-based resources designed to meet multi-type library needs.

 - Additional staff help track and distribute state and federal funds to implement new projects.